darrenpunk/Complete-Transfers-Uploader/ODOO_CART_INTEGRATION.md

 ### 🧪 To Test:
 1. Open app in Odoo iframe: `https://support-atharva-serigraf-16-stage-0410-23999211.dev.odoo.com/artwork/upload`
 2. Design artwork (upload logo, position it)
-3. Click "Add to Cart" button
+3. Click **"Continue"** button (progress to final step)
-4. Verify redirect to Odoo cart
+4. **PDF Preview Modal** appears - review and click "Approve"
+5. **Name Your Project Modal** appears - enter name and comments, click "Continue"
+6. **Add to Cart Modal** appears with three options:
+   - "Add to Cart & Create Another" - Adds to cart and starts new project
+   - "Add to Cart & View Cart" - Adds to cart and goes to Odoo cart
+   - "Go Back" - Returns to editing
-5. Check cart shows correct product, price, quantity
+7. Choose your action and verify cart in Odoo shows correct product, price, comments
-6. Verify project comments visible on order line
-7. Complete checkout

 ## Why This Wasn't Done Initially